Your trusted adviser for R&D Tax Credits and R&D Grants

 4. Document everything – Keep detailed records of all PFN submissions, including proof of delivery

-Many businesses find that working with experienced R&D tax advisors eliminates the risk of missed deadlines entirely.
-Professional advisors can integrate PFN management into comprehensive R&D tax planning, ensuring you maximise your credits while maintaining full compliance.
+Many businesses find that working with experienced R&D tax advisers eliminates the risk of missed deadlines entirely.
+Professional advisers can integrate PFN management into comprehensive R&D tax planning, ensuring you get your credits while maintaining full compliance.

 Good record-keeping serves multiple purposes: it supports your PFN submissions, strengthens your actual claims, and demonstrates good governance to Revenue.